MB-29/order-book/Simulation.md

 # Locally Linear Order Book

-An implementation of the Locally Linear Order Book model as introduced by Donier *et al* in the paper [A fully consistent, minimal model for non-linear market impact ](https://https://arxiv.org/abs/1412.0141).
+An implementation of the Locally Linear Order Book model as introduced by Donier *et al.* in the paper [A fully consistent, minimal model for non-linear market impact ](https://https://arxiv.org/abs/1412.0141).

 Our code aims at solving both the coarse-grained, *discrete* model, and the *continuous model* where the variable solved for is the algebraic order density.